gowild/2048-Hangman/README.md

 # Hangman goes 2048

-This is 2048 hangman edition created by Carl Hinrichsen.
+This is 2048 Dukes of Luxembourg edition created by GoWild SummerSchool

 [Play it here!](http://carlhinrichsen.github.io/2048-Hangman/)